Bathroom Toilet Noise – WHAT IS THAT SOUND?

 Toilet Noise 3: High pitched hiss when refilling cistern

 A hissing or high squealing sound can often happen when the cistern refills after being flushed.
 The sound is caused by air moving in the cistern and through the valve.
 It’s a sign for the inlet valve to be replaced.
-Ideally, remove the cistern lid to find the location of the sound and organise a replacement of the part.
+Our Sydney plumbers will remove the cistern lid to find the location of the sound and organise a replacement of the part.

 Toilet Noise 4: Gurgling after flushing